Lalith Gamage: Academic career

 Joining University of Moratuwa as a lecturer Gamage went on to serve as a senior lecturer and the Director of the Computing Services Centre of the Moratuwa University.
 He has also served as a Council Member of the University of Moratuwa.

 In 1999 he played a prominent role in establishing Sri Lanka Institute of Information Technology (SLIIT) becoming its CEO and a senior lecturer, in 2003 he was made a Professor of SLIIT.
 Under his tenure SLIIT has become the largest technology institute in Sri Lanka, of which he is the current president.

 Currently he also serves as a visiting professor at the Department of Mechanical Engineering, University of British Columbia and is attached to the Industrial Automation Group and is also an adjunct professor of the Curtin University.

 Apart from his academic he has served the IT industry and the Government of Sri Lanka in many capacities.
 These include the Chairman of the ICT Cluster of the USAID sponsored competitiveness initiative, the executive director of Trade Information Network, Sri Lanka Export Development Board, and Chairman of the IT Task Force, Ministry of Enterprise Development, Industrial Policy, and Investment Promotion.

-Family

-He is married to a daughter of Kingsley Wickramaratne, who was the former Minister of Trade and Commerce and the Governor of the Southern Province.